 We recently talked about phenylalanine.
 It is an essential amino acid.
-If you didn’t consume any of it, then when your body tried to make certain proteins, those proteins would get truncated, and then they wouldn’t do what they were supposed to do, and then you would die.
+If you didn’t consume any of it then when your body tried to make certain proteins those proteins would get truncated, and then they wouldn’t do what they are supposed to do, and then you would die.

-RDA guidelines say an adult person should get at least 33 mg/kg per day of phenylalanine (or tyrosine, a metabolite of phenylalanine).
+RDA guidelines are here.
+For adults, the recommendation is at least 33 m/kg of phenylalanine (or tyrosine, a metabolite of phenylalanine).
 For a 70 kg (154 lb) person, that would be 2130 mg.

-Around 1 in 12,000 babies is born with phenylketonuria, a serious genetic disorder that results in low levels of the enzyme phenylalanine hydroxylase.
-This makes it difficult to metabolize phenylalanine.
-So, people with phenylketonuria need to carefully monitor their consumption of phenylalanine (from all sources).
+Around 1 in 12,000 babies is born with phenylketonuria, a serious genetic disorder that results in low levels of phenylalanine hydroxylase, making it difficult to metabolize phenylalanine.
+People with phenylketonuria need to carefully monitor their consumption of phenylalanine (from all sources).
 This is why there’s this scary ALL-BOLD WARNING.

-If you had phenylketonuria, you would know it.
+If you had phenylketonuria you would know it already.

 Fact 3: Aspartic acid is a standard amino acid you consume all the time.